-- In force since 30 September 2023 - Transition period until 30 September 2024 to adapt fund regulations, partnership agreement or prospectus - Binding self-regulation for AMAS members and other market participants.
-These guidelines are currently neither recognised nor approved as self-regulation by FINMA. - Ensuring transparency, quality and positioning of asset management and collective assets referring to sustainability. - Requirements of asset managers and producers of collective investment schemes in the following areas: - Organisation, processes and risk control; - Knowledge in the area of sustainability; - Documentation of the sustainability policy; - Diligence in the selection, instruction and monitoring of sustainability research, sustainability data and analysis tools; - Sustainability report.
+- Entry into force of the revised self-regulations: 1 September 2024, with transitional periods until 1 January 2026 and 1 January 2027 respectively - Binding self-regulation for AMAS members and other market participants.
+These guidelines are currently neither recognised nor approved as self-regulation by FINMA. - Ensuring transparency, quality and positioning of asset management and collective assets referring to sustainability. - Requirements of asset managers and producers of collective investment schemes in the following areas: - Organisation, processes and risk control; - Knowledge in the area of sustainability; - Documentation of the sustainability policy; - Diligence in the selection, instruction and monitoring of sustainability research, sustainability data and analysis tools; - Sustainability report. - Over the past few months, the industry associations have further developed and elaborated their self-regulations in close cooperation with the authorities in order comprehensively to reflect the Federal Council's position on greenwashing prevention in the financial sector, issued on 16 December 2022.
+The existing versions of the AMAS 'Self-regulation on transparency and disclosure of collective assets with a sustainability focus' and the SBA have been supplemented and made more specific.
+They entered into force on 1 September 2024, with corresponding transitional periods.